seanpm2001/smithy/docs/source/1.0/spec/core/traits.rst

 be bound to a resource property or identifier.
 Members that are neither, must have this trait applied, or be annotated with a different trait that has this trait applied.

+Use this trait on a resource operation input or output member that explicitly has a purpose unrelated to reading or writing resource properties.
+Also use this traith on a custom defined Smithy trait used to annotate input or output members for purposes unrelated to resource property modeling such as idempotency token.

 .. code-block:: smithy